PyCQA/flake8/docs/source/user/python-api.rst

 Legacy API
 ==========

-When |Flake8| broke it's hard dependency on the tricky internals of pycodestyle, it lost the easy backwards compatibility as well.
+When |Flake8| broke its hard dependency on the tricky internals of pycodestyle, it lost the easy backwards compatibility as well.
 To help existing users of that API we have :mod:`flake8.api.legacy`.
 This module includes a couple classes (which are documented below) and a function.